akbarpunjwani/msdr-rpkgexample/README.md

 status](https://travis-ci.com/akbarpunjwani/msdr-rpkgexample.svg?branch=main)](https://travis-ci.com/akbarpunjwani/msdr-rpkgexample)
 <!-- badges: end -->

-The goal of fars is to …
+The goal of fars is to provide summary counts of accidents that occurred at different states during the years 2013, 2014 & 2015.
+Also, it provide the scatter plots to visualize the same data for each state.

 ## Installation